That dollar amount reflects a 123.3% increase from $737 million in 2017 and a 92.4% year-over-year acceleration from $855.4 million during 2020.

 - Nepal Oil Corporation (oil, gas)

-From a macroeconomic perspective, Nepal’s exported goods in 2021 represent 1.3% of the country’s Gross Domestic Product on a Purchasing Power Parity basis, up from 0.8% for 2020.
-Those percentages suggest Nepal is depending more on international trade compared to other economic activities, albeit based on a very short timeframe.
+From a macroeconomic perspective, Nepal’s exported goods in 2023 represent 0.8% of the country’s Gross Domestic Product on a Purchasing Power Parity basis ($150.7 billion), down from 0.9% for 2022.
+Those percentages suggest Nepal is depending less on international trade compared to other economic activities, albeit based on a very short timeframe.

 Another key indicator of a country’s economic performance is its unemployment rate.
-Nepal’s average unemployment rate averaged 3.6% for 2021, down from an average 4.44% one year earlier in 2020 according to Trading Economics.
+Nepal’s unemployment rate averaged 10.69% for 2023, down from an average 10.92% jobless rate one year earlier in 2022 according to metrics from Statista.

 Nepal’s capital city is Kathmandu.